-RAKEZ Inks Mou With DHL Express To Boost Logistics Solutions For Smes
+RAKEZ inks MoU with DHL Express to boost logistics solutions for SMEs

-Ras Al Khaimah Economic Zone (RAKEZ ) signed a Memorandum of Understanding (MoU) with DHL Express, a global leader in express logistics.
+(MENAFN- Rakez) Ras Al Khaimah, 13 December 2024: Ras Al Khaimah Economic Zone (RAKEZ) signed a Memorandum of Understanding (MoU) with DHL Express, a global leader in express logistics.
 This collaboration marks a significant step towards enhancing the logistics capabilities of businesses within the RAKEZ ecosystem, particularly benefiting small and medium enterprises (SMEs).
-The MoU was signed by RAKEZ Chief government & Corporate Relations Officer Yaser Abdulla Al Ahmed, and DHL Express UAE Managing Director Mahmoud Haj Hussein at the RAKEZ Compass Coworking Centre.
+The MoU was signed by RAKEZ Chief Government & Corporate Relations Officer Yaser Abdulla Al Ahmed, and DHL Express UAE Managing Director Mahmoud Haj Hussein at the RAKEZ Compass Coworking Centre.

-RAKEZ Chief Government & Corporate Relations Officer Yaser Abdulla Al Ahmed and DHL Express UAE Managing Director Mahmoud Haj Hussein sign the MoU

 As part of the agreement, DHL Express will roll out a tailored programme for RAKEZ clients, enabling them to access credit accounts and enjoy special incentives, including a three-month onboarding benefit.
 Additionally, SMEs will be supported by a dedicated contact person providing enhanced sales and after-sales support.